News

 Lent Lunches will be held on every Tuesday during Lent, at 12.30pm in St Mary’s Church, Little Walsingham, following the 12noon Mass.
 They will take place on the following dates:

 If you are willing to assist by making soup, or providing help on the day, please sign up on the sheet at the back of St Mary’s Church.
-You may of course wish to support their work through additional donations to the foodbank station, or a one off monetary donation.
+You may of course wish to support their work through a one off monetary donation or a fundraising idea of your own.
+More information about the charity can be found at:

 Lent Course